qetza/replacetokens-action/README.md

     # The object can be:
     #   - an object: properties will be parsed as key/value pairs
     #   - a string starting with '@': value is parsed as multiple glob patterns separated
-    #     by a semi-colon ';' using fast-glob syntax to JSON files
+    #     by a semi-colon ';' using fast-glob syntax to JSON or YAML files
     #   - a string starting with '$': value is parsed as an environment variable name
     #     containing JSON encoded key/value pairs
     #   - an array: each item must be an object or a string and will be parsed as